26 May 2022 by Rachel Mostyn

 From the iconic beauty of Crater Lake National Park to the urban cool of trendy Portland, Oregon is a state of natural wonders, of rich history and of surprising diversity.
 Windswept beaches front verdant forests while snow-capped peaks give way to sweeping rangelands and towering rock formations are born out of dramatic river valleys.
 One moment you could be tasting your way through one of the state’s 750 vineyards and the next taking a board down one of its fabled slopes.
 Oregon is, after all, host to North America’s only year-round ski season.
-What’s more, with Delta Air Lines’ new non-stop flights between London Heathrow and Portland, it’s never been closer.
+What’s more, with British Airways' new non-stop flights between London Heathrow and Portland launching on 3rd June 2022, it’s never been closer.

 Painted Hills, Oregon